Thomas Mathews: War of the Austrian Succession

-The outbreak of war with Spain and the imminent threat of war with France during the early stages of the War of the Austrian Succession led to Mathews' return to active service, with a promotion directly to vice-admiral of the red on 13 March 1741.
+The outbreak of war with Spain and the imminent threat of war with France during the early stages of the War of the Austrian Succession led to Mathews' return to active service, with a promotion to Vice-Admiral of the Red on 13 March 1741.
 He was given a command in the Mediterranean, and made plenipotentiary to Charles Emmanuel III, king of Sardinia, and the other courts of Italy.
 The appointment was somewhat unexpected, Mathews was not especially distinguished, and had not served in the navy for a number of years.
 His second in command in the Mediterranean was Rear-Admiral Richard Lestock, a man Mathews knew from his time as commissioner at Chatham, when Lestock had commanded the guard ships stationed in the Medway.
 The two had not been on good terms, and on receiving the Mediterranean posting, Mathews requested that Lestock be recalled, a request the Admiralty declined to act upon.

 The two men continued their disagreements during their time in the Mediterranean, though Mathews' continued distractions with diplomatic duties meant that they did not break out into an open argument.
 In 1742, Mathews sent a small squadron to Naples to compel King Charles, later the King of Spain, to remain neutral.
 It was commanded by Commodore William Martin, who refused to enter into negotiations, and gave the king half an hour in which to return an answer.
 The Neapolitans were forced to agree to the British demands.

 In June 1742, a squadron of Spanish galleys, which had taken refuge in the Bay of Saint-Tropez, was burnt by the fire ships of Mathews' fleet.
 In the meantime a Spanish squadron had taken refuge in Toulon, and was watched by the British fleet from Hyères.
+Mathews was promoted to Admiral of the White on 1 March 1743 and again to Admiral of the Blue on 20 August.
 On 21 February 1744 (N.S., 10 February O.S.) the Spaniards put to sea in company with a French force.
 Mathews, who had now returned to his flagship, followed, and an engagement took place on 22 and 23 February.